ARMcK-hub/template-pyspark/README.md

 <!-- Description -->
 Here is where you can you a much longer description of your project.
 You might include features and inspiration here.

-The `template-python` repository adds some nifty and time-saving features like:
+The `template-pyspark` repository adds some nifty and time-saving features like:
 - *All of the benefits of [template-ubuntu](https://github.com/ARMcK-hub/template-ubuntu) PLUS..*
 - Various Python Development tools
   - Environments via Poetry